 Marathon’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Marathon doesn't have a public transportation system that people use for their commute.
+Marathon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Marathon citizens is substantially higher than the typical US community, as 30.00% of adults in Marathon have at least a bachelor's degree, and the average American community has 21.84%.